spoofBlue/TheEclecticQuiz/README.md

 # TheEclecticQuiz

+Please see the updated, resubmitted version made March 5th/6th.
+This submission was made by my own decision, but the Thinkful course also wanted me to make a submission filling certain criteria.
+Therefore, the resubmitted version is more up-to-date and worth checking instead.

 This quiz has some of the HTML, CSS, Javascript, and JQuery concpets I've learnt thus far in my Thinkful Raleigh code camp.

 _________________________________________